mattiaburati/HDRTray-ColorProfile/README.md

 #### Profile Toggle Options
 You can enable/disable each feature via the right-click menu:
+- **Enable Color Management**: Master toggle to enable/disable ALL color management features at once
 - **Apply SDR Profile**: Load ICC profile when switching to SDR mode
 - **Apply HDR Profile**: Load calibration file when switching to HDR mode
 - **Change Color Preset**: Enable monitor color preset change (requires extra HDR toggle cycle)

 These settings are also configurable via checkboxes in the system tray menu for quick access.

+**Note**: If "Enable Color Management" is unchecked, all color management features will be disabled and HDRTray will only toggle HDR on/off without applying any profiles or monitor settings.

 #### VCP Codes Reference
 All VCP codes are standard DDC/CI values: